jbcodeforce/aws-studies/docs/infra/index.md

 * Can be attached to multiple EC2 instances and to load balancers
 * Locked down to a region / VPC combination
 * Live outside of the EC2
-* Define one separate security group for SSH access where you can authorize only one IP@
+* Define one separate security group for SSH access where we can authorize only one IP@
 * Connect refused is an application error or the app is not launched - Spinning is an access rules error.
 * Instances with the same security group can access each other
 * Security group can reference other security groups, on IP address using CIDR in the form 192.45.23.12/32 but not any DNS server.